anurag-gupta-ds/eda-feature_engg-projects/README.md

-# 📊 EDA Projects
+# 📊 EDA & Feature Engineering Projects

-A collection of Exploratory Data Analysis (EDA) projects completed as part of my Data Analytics and Data Science learning journey.
+A collection of Exploratory Data Analysis (EDA) and Feature Engineering projects completed as part of my Data Analytics and Data Science learning journey.

-The objective of these projects is to develop practical skills in data cleaning, data visualization, statistical analysis, and extracting meaningful insights from real-world datasets.
+The objective of these projects is to develop practical skills in data cleaning, data visualization, feature engineering, statistical analysis, and extracting meaningful insights from real-world datasets.

 ---